For a 1,500 square foot space, most homes need a 40–50 pint dehumidifier under typical conditions.

 If the 1,500 sq ft includes basement space, assume higher moisture load.

 Concrete walls and slabs release moisture over time.
 Limited airflow allows humidity to linger.
+Basements also tend to be cooler, which can make surfaces feel damp even when the rest of the home feels normal.

 In most basement applications at this size, 50 pints is a practical starting point.